Skip to main content

 Medical Billing for Small Practices: MedPrecision vs Alternatives

-Cost Structure 4-8% of collections, no setup fee, no software fee, no minimum $55K-$75K full-time biller + $5K-$15K software + benefits + turnover Often setup fees, software fees, monthly minimums regardless of collections
+Cost Structure check_circle 7.0% of collections solo, 6.0% group — no setup fee, no software fee, no per-claim charge (the solo tier carries a monthly minimum) $55K-$75K full-time biller + $5K-$15K software + benefits + turnover Often setup fees, software fees, monthly minimums regardless of collections

 Small Practice Revenue Cycle Operations